mixu/nwm/readme.md

     Meta + Shift + , -- Send focused window to previous screen
     Meta + Shift + . -- Send focused window to next screen

-# Adding nwm under your logging manager as an alternative under Linux
+# Adding nwm under your login manager as an alternative under Linux

 If you are using Gnome (GDM as login manager)